 Meet Our Residents

-Namrata Walia, MD, MHA, MPH – PGY3
+Namrata Walia, MD, PhD – PGY4

 Namrata earned her MD from Yerevan State Medical University in Armenia, followed by MHA from UTRGV and MPH from UTHealth.
 Before joining residency training, she trained as a T-32 Postdoctoral Research Fellow with the Department of Family and Community Medicine at Baylor College of Medicine.
 Her clinical and research interests are focused on educating the underserved population on the devastating impact of the drug overdose crisis as well as available treatment options, including harm reduction practices, and reducing health disparities by promoting access to care.

-Why I chose UTH Psychiatry Research Track: I chose the UTHealth research track to engage in research opportunities that match my interest, eventually leading to a research-oriented academic career.
+Why I chose UTH Psychiatry Research Track: I chose the UTHealth Houston research track to engage in research opportunities that match my interest, eventually leading to a research-oriented academic career.

-Ning Olivia Zhao, MD – PGY3
+Ning Olivia Zhao, MD – PGY4

-Why I chose UTH Research Track: I chose the UTHealth research track because of the endless opportunities and exposure to a breadth of research avenues, offering me the flexibility to discover and further develop my research interests.
+Why I chose UTH Research Track: I chose the UTHealth Houston research track because of the endless opportunities and exposure to a breadth of research avenues, offering me the flexibility to discover and further develop my research interests.
 The ability to combine my research aspirations with my clinical and civic engagement interests caught my attention, but it was the warm and supportive atmosphere of the faculty mentors that confirmed my decision.

-Keiko Kunitoki, MD, MPH – PGY2
+Keiko Kunitoki, MD, MPH – PGY3

 Why I chose UTH Research Track: My interactions with several residents before joining confirmed a welcoming and collaborative atmosphere.
 Being one of the largest medical centers, I know the robust institutional support UTH offers.
-Furthermore, the diverse backgrounds and interests of the residents and faculties greatly appealed to me.
+Furthermore, the unique backgrounds and interests of the residents and faculties greatly appealed to me.

 Dr. Maria received his medical degree from the Federal University of Minas Gerais, Brazil.
 He received his degree of Doctor of Philosophy from the Postgraduate Department in Molecular Medicine of the same university.
 His main research focus is neuromodulation for refractory mood disorders, and his interest in research is to deepen the knowledge in interventional psychiatry.